Braves vs. Rays Player Props Betting Odds

-Player prop bet options for Wander Franco, Ronald Acuna Jr. and others are available when the Tampa Bay Rays host the Atlanta Braves at Tropicana Field on Friday (at 6:40 PM ET).
+Player prop bet odds for Ronald Acuna Jr., Wander Franco and others are available when the Atlanta Braves visit the Tampa Bay Rays at Tropicana Field on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!